OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

  - Hierarchical variables
  - Array variables

-## Configuring the JSON configuration variables feature
+## Configuring the JSON configuration variables feature {#JSONConfigurationVariablesFeature-ConfiguringtheJSONconfigurationvariablesfeature}

-### Step 1: Enable the feature
+### Step 1: Enable the feature {#JSONConfigurationVariablesFeature-Step1:Enablethefeature}

 To configure a package step to replace matching app settings in your JSON configuration files ensure the **JSON configuration variables** feature is enabled.